Circle of Control vs Circle of Influence: 7 Emotional Regulation Insights That Reduce Anxiety

 1. Anxiety grows when you try to control outcomes

-Your mind looks for certainty when you concentrate on outcomes.
-However, a number of factors influence the results.
+Your mind seeks certainty when you focus on outcomes.
+However, several factors influence the results.
 Tension results from this.
 When you concentrate on your reaction rather than attempting to control what happens next, your emotional regulation improves.

 2. Emotional pressure comes from misplaced responsibility

 You begin to feel that you have to control other people’s emotions.
 You replay discussions and modify your actions.
-However, the responses of others are part of the circle of influence.
-Emotional stress reduces by letting go of that responsibility.
+However, others’ responses fall within the Circle of Influence.
+Emotional stress is reduced by letting go of that responsibility.

-Your mind goes back and tries to make things right.
+This is common in people living in Survival Mode.
+Your mind goes back, trying to make things right.
 You examine words, expressions, and tone.
-These fall under influence rather than control.
+These fall under Influence rather than control.
 Mental noise slows down as you get back to your goals and actions.

 4. Emotional regulation begins with focus, not control